lovasoa/bad_json_parsers/README.md

 Many JSON parsers (and many parsers in general) use [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) to parse nested structures.
-This is very convenient while programming the parser, but it has consequenses on what the parser can parse: indeed, the size of the [call stack](https://en.wikipedia.org/wiki/Call_stack) is usually limited to a value several orders of magnitude smaller than the available RAM, and this implies that a program with too many levels of recursion will fail.
+This is very convenient while programming the parser, but it has consequences on what the parser can parse: indeed, the size of the [call stack](https://en.wikipedia.org/wiki/Call_stack) is usually limited to a value several orders of magnitude smaller than the available RAM, and this implies that a program with too many levels of recursion will fail.